altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "If it's Sir Regis, it definitely can be done."<br/>

-As usual, she was trusting without basis.
+As usual, she was trusting without basis.<br/>

-Regis surveyed the room.
+Regis surveyed the room.<br/>

 "Sir Evrard isn't here?"<br/>